shekibahmed/knowledge-journal/README.md

 Welcome to the Knowledge Journal, a Quarto-powered blog and digital garden.
 This guide provides everything a new or returning contributor needs to work efficiently on this project.

+For contributor guidelines and workflow expectations, see [AGENTS.md](AGENTS.md).

 ## Prerequisites

 Before you begin, make sure you have the following installed: